Computer Programming with Python

 Matplotlib getting started

-Lecture 7 OOP I: Classes, constructors, encapsulation, __str__/__repr__
+Week 7 OOP I: Classes, constructors, encapsulation, __str__/__repr__; Data Structures I (stacks/queues/heap)

 heapq docs